 Marketing Director Salary in India

 The Marketing Director position is a lucrative one, irrespective of the industry.
-The average annual salary for a Marketing Director in India is ₹33,50,000.
-The salary might be different based on location and company.
+The average annual salary for a Marketing Director in India is over ₹36 Lakhs.
+The marketing director's salary in other Indian cities is over:

 Marketing Director Salary in the USA